Ethanol10/rimuru-tempest-ror2/ReleaseFolder/README.md

 ## Latest Changes

-- v1.0.1
+- v1.0.2
-    - Fixed Dash from not working between Human and Slime form.
-    - Force Unground when doing a dash attack on the ground.
-    - Reduced Spatial Movement Distance by half.
-    - Set Falling Velocity to 0 on Spatial Movement execution.
-    - Updated Passive description to specify floating
+    - Added Flags to prevent fall damage from being registered while dashing into an enemy.
+    - Analyse on Players should buff giving crit to attacks instead of debuff.
 - v1.0.0
     - Devour now has **unique buffs for every monster in the base and expansion** (SotV).
 (Further new enemies may not be supported if created.)
         - We'll update a wiki page later with the list of skills.